-I am a second year Computer Science PhD student in the Theory group at UCI.
-I am advised by Professor Michael Goodrich.
+I am a 4th year Computer Science PhD candidate in the Theory group at UCI.
+I am advised by Professor David Eppstein and Professor Michael Goodrich.

-I have a Bachelor Degree in Informatics Engineering from the Facultat d'Informatica de Barcelona, although I conducted my senior thesis at UCI under the guidance of Professor Wayne Hayes.
+I have a Bachelor Degree in CS from UPC.
+I conducted my senior thesis at UCI under the guidance of Professor Wayne Hayes.

 - D. Eppstein, M.T.
-Goodrich, and N. Mamano, “Algorithms for Stable Matching and Clustering in a Grid,” International Workshop on Combinatorial Image Analysis, 2017
+Goodrich, and N. Mamano, “Algorithms for Stable Matching and Clustering in a Grid,” IWCIA'17

 - D. Eppstein, M.T.
-Goodrich, J. Lam, N. Mamano, M. Mitzenmacher, and M. Torres, “Models and algorithms for Graph Watermarking,” 19th Information Security Conference, 2016.
-Best Student Paper Award.
+Goodrich, J. Lam, N. Mamano, M. Mitzenmacher, and M. Torres, “Models and algorithms for Graph Watermarking,” ISC'16

-I contributed to the RACSO online Judge, a collection of automatically-judged exercises for the subject «Theory of Computation», that is: exercises asking to define recognizers / generators of formal languages (regular or context-free), as well as exercises asking for reductions between problems (undecidable or NP-complete).
+I contributed to the RACSO online Judge, a great teaching tool for the subject «Theory of Computation».
+It contains a collection of automatically-judged exercises asking to define recognizers / generators of formal languages (regular or context-free), as well as exercises asking for reductions between problems (undecidable or NP-complete).

 SANA: a tool for aligning biological networks.